marygriffus/dc-train-tracker/readme.md

 This app uses AngularJS to pull information on the DC Metro system and make it accessible to users.
 It also has a Ruby on Rails backend (https://github.com/marygriffus/dc-train-tracker-api) to store user comments for different rail stations.

+If you would like to access it as an app on your phone, just tap the menu button (three dots) in your Chrome window and then tap "Add to homescreen".

 ### Planning

 #### Wireframes